openssl/openssl/Configurations/README-design.md

     INCLUDE[openssl]=.. ../include
     DEPEND[openssl]=../libssl

-This is the build.info file in 'apps/', one may notice that all file paths mentioned are relative to the directory the build.info file is located in.
-This one tells us that there's a program to be built called 'apps/openssl' (the file name extension will depend on the platform and is therefore not mentioned in the build.info file).
-It's built from one source file, 'apps/openssl.c', and building it requires the use of '.' and 'include' include directories (both are declared from the point of view of the 'apps/' directory), and that the program depends on the library 'libssl' to function properly.
+This is the `build.info` file in `apps/`, one may notice that all file paths mentioned are relative to the directory the `build.info` file is located in.
+This one tells us that there's a program to be built called `apps/openss` (the file name extension will depend on the platform and is therefore not mentioned in the `build.info` file).
+It's built from one source file, `apps/openssl.c`, and building it requires the use of `.` and `include/` include directories (both are declared from the point of view of the `apps/` directory), and that the program depends on the library `libssl` to function properly.

     # crypto/build.info
     LIBS=../libcrypto